Getting the Code

 Dumping the code from the Integrated Circuit - short IC - and unpacking it are the steps described here.
 This can be the easiest and the most complex part of the process.
 You don’t need any expensive device and there are plenty of freeware tools available (many also open source!).

 As I stated before, most of the devices have datasheets available online.
 Find a datasheet for your IC enables you to skip the process of identifying the pinouts \m/ Now, we need to identify how the communication works on the board.
-Here we are activelly looking for signals which could interfer in the data dumping / reading.
+Here we are actively looking for signals which could interfere in the data dumping / reading.
 How to avoid the data interference during the dumping depends highly on the device you have in your hands.

 This would be the obvious way to go, right?
 If you don’t want other components of the board interfering the signal received from the IC you are analyzing, disconnect it from the board and go go go!
 This method gives you total control of the IC and it is lots of fun!
 But… this process requires some experience and TIME.
 The idea here is to keep it as simple as it gets and as cheap as it gets, so try to avoid this situation and use your “creativity”.
 It is possible to create something to monitor the other devices on the board and supply power just to your IC?
 This is just one side idea :)